HISTORY AND EVOLUTION OF THE MINISTRY OF DEFENCE

-Eugene Ludovic Wamalwa is the Cabinet Secretary (CS) Ministry of Defence of the Republic of Kenya following his appointment by H.E the President Uhuru Kenyatta on 29th September, 2021.
+Eugene Ludovic Wamalwa was the Cabinet Secretary (CS) Ministry of Defence of the Republic of Kenya following his appointment by H.E the President Uhuru Kenyatta on 29th September, 2021 to 2022.

 Before this appointment, Hon.
 Eugene Wamalwa was the CS for Devolution, Arid and Semi-Arid Lands a position he held from March 2018 to September 2021.
 Previously, he was the CS Ministry of Water and Irrigation from June 2015 to February 2018.